ome/infrastructure/ansible/roles/network/README.md

 - `network_ifaces`: A list of dictionaries, one per network device, of network parameters which will be substituted into `templates/etc-sysconfig-network-scripts-ifcfg.j2`.
 - `network_ifaces[].device`: The device name.
 All other fields are optional, see the template for details.
 - `network_ifaces[].bondmaster`: If specified this NIC will be part of a bonded interface.
 If the `device` name matches `bondmaster` it will be set as the master, otherwise it will be a slave of `bondmaster`.
-- `network_delete_ifaces`: A list of network device names to be removed.
+- `network_disable_ifaces`: A list of network device names to be explicitly disabled, use this if you want to be sure the interface is disabled (as opposed to being auto-configured by the system).
+- `network_delete_ifaces`: A regular expression describing the network device name(s) to be removed (note this means the system may auto-configure them), use this for cleaning up spare configuration files.

 Example Playbook